Two people who work for the state Probation and Parole office face criminal charges after a fight at an east Casper bar late Tuesday.

 Because he had not seen anyone leave the bar and was concerned that the intoxicated woman was driving, the officer followed the vehicle.
 The black truck slowed dramatically and nearly stopped in the middle of Second Street before it pulled to the side of the road.
 The officer then initiated a traffic stop.

-Holland, who was driving the truck, said she had been drinking and should not have been driving.
-The officer noted that Holland appeared to be intoxicated and asked her to participate in field sobriety tests.
+The Driver said she had been drinking and should not have been driving.
+The officer noted that she appeared to be intoxicated and asked her to participate in field sobriety tests.

 Because the officer had attended training courses with Holland, another officer administered the sobriety tests in order to avoid any potential conflict of interest.
-Holland performed poorly on those tests.
+She performed poorly on those tests.

 A portable breath test revealed a blood-alcohol concentration of .097.
 The legal limit to drive is .08.